 For each gene g under each treatment, we measured the RNA level in the shoots and the roots in 7 time points:

+Ying, I think we should skip this part and go directly to the part where we explicitly identify and then model the intermediaries.
+So we will have TFs in shoot to intermediaries.
+Then intermediaries to targets in roots.
+It’s better mathematically because the number of intermediaries is relatively small.

 Shoot Expression level of gene g E(g,S) = {ES1, ES2, ES3, …, ES7}